bergesinstitute/graf-method/book-2-unit-7.md

 Here are some common reflexive verbs that are regular in the past tense:

-    acostarse – to go to bed / to lie down
+    acostarse - to go to bed / to lie down

-    ducharse – to shower
+    ducharse - to shower

-    lavarse (la cara, las manos, etc.) – to wash your face, your hands, etc.
+    lavarse (la cara, las manos, etc.) - to wash your face, your hands, etc.

-    levantarse – to get up / to wake up
+    levantarse - to get up

-    maquillarse – to put on makeup
+    maquillarse - to put on makeup

-    mirarse en el espejo – to look at yourself in the mirror
+    mirarse en el espejo - to look at yourself in the mirror

-    peinarse – to comb your hair
+    peinarse - to comb your hair

 ## Un ejemplo